lanewinfield/centmo/README.md

 SpamMo
 =====

-Pay someone the most annoying way possible, through as many payments as the Venmo API will allow.
+Pay someone the most annoying way possible, through as many payments as the Venmo API will allow (50).

 ```sh
 spammo pay @lanewinfield 23.19 "I hate you"